jaakkokorhonen/sujuvuusnavigaattori-wrapper/README.md

 <a name="iOSplat" />
 ### iOS Specific help

 Cordova has good general [iOS instructions](http://docs.phonegap.com/en/3.5.0/guide_platforms_ios_index.md.html#iOS%20Platform%20Guide), so you should see them.
 It should be possible to run `cordova build ios` succesfully after following them.
-However, before creating application archive (.ipa) from Xcode, you should remember:
+However, before creating application archive (.ipa) from Xcode, you should:

-1. Update the contents of the www directory to the latest version: `git submodule update --remote www`
-2. Run 'grunt` in the www directory.
-3. Run `cordova build ios` in the project root directory
-4. Delete the node_modules directory from the `sujuvuusnavigaattori-wrapper/platforms/ios/www` directory before opening the project in Xcode for archiving.
+1. Remember delete the node_modules and utils directory from the `sujuvuusnavigaattori-wrapper/platforms/ios/www` directory before opening the project in Xcode for archiving.
 Otherwise there may be validation error when trying to create archive.
+2. Make sure in Xcode that target version and build are correct (for example, 0.1.1).

 <a name="androidplat" />
 ### Android Specific help